SAP-archive/btp-extend-workflow-cai-msteams/Part2/README.md

    >Note, To keep the exercise simple, you will take the role of manager and approve or reject the leave request created by you.

-## Step 3 - Build and deploy the Workflow in your BTP trial account
+## Step 3 - Build and deploy the Workflow in your SAP BTP trial account

-Now after exploring the leave request workflow definition, you can build and deploy it in your BTP trial account.
+Now after exploring the leave request workflow definition, you can build and deploy it in your SAP BTP trial account.

 ### 3.1.
-Make sure that you are loged in your BTP account
+Make sure that you are loged in your SAP BTP account
    ```
       cf login -a <API Endpoint>
    ```